Beauty & Wellness

 The consultation follow-up, the service description, the review response — first-drafted in under 5 minutes.

-A practical course for med spa owners and coordinators covering service copy, client communications, and review responses — built around what you can and can't claim without FDA or FTC exposure.
+A practical guide for med spa owners and coordinators covering service copy, client communications, and review responses — built around what you can and can't claim without FDA or FTC exposure.

 One-time payment · Instant access · Yours to keep